-Changes in benefit terms - Tennessee highway patrol members who retire with at least 25 years of service shall receive 80% of the schedule premium, regardless of the date of hire.
+Changes in benefit terms - Tennessee Highway Patrol members who retire with at least 25 years of service shall receive 80% of the schedule premium, regardless of the date of hire.
 Also, any commissioned member of the Tennessee Wildlife Resources Agency or Tennessee Bureau of Investigation who retires with at least 25 years of service shall receive 80% of the schedule premium.

-Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1percentage-point lower (5%) or 1-percentage-point higher (7%) than the current discount rate (expressed in thousands).
+Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (5%) or 1 percentage point higher (7%) than the current discount rate (expressed in thousands).

-1% Decrease (5.00%) Discount Rate (6.00%) 1% Increase (7.00%) Tennessee Housing Development Agency's Proportionate share of the collective net OPEB liability \$ 1,258 \$ 1,119 \$ 987
+1% Decrease (5.00%) Discount Rate (6.00%) 1% Increase (7.00%)

+Tennessee Housing Develop Agency's

+proportionate share of the collective

+net OPEB liability \$ 1,258 \$ 1,119 \$ 987

-Sensitivity of the proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a healthcare cost trend rate that is 1-percentage-point lower (7.37% decreasing to 3.5%) or 1-percentage-point higher (9.37% decreasing to 5.5%) than the current healthcare cost trend rate (expressed in thousands).
+Sensitivity of the proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a healthcare cost trend rate that is 1 percentage point lower (7.37% decreasing to 3.5%) or 1 percentage point higher (9.37% decreasing to 5.5%) than the current healthcare cost trend rate (expressed in thousands).

-lthcare Cos end Rates t (7.37% Decrease 6 decreasing 3.50%) de (8.37% creasing to 4.50%) 1% Increase (9.37% lecreasing to 5.50%) Tennessee Housing Development Agency's Proportionate share of the collective net OPEB liability ; \$ 931 \$ 1,119 \$ 1,334 deferred inflows of resources related to OPEB paid by the EGOP from the following sources (expressed in thousands):
+Healthcare Cost

+Tre nd Rates 1% Increase

+1% Dec rease 3) 3.37% (9.37%

+(7.37% dec creasing deci decreasing to decreasing to

+to 3.50)%) 4 4.50%) .50%)

+Tennessee Housing Develop Agency's

+proportionate share of the collective

+net OPEB liability \$ 931 \$ 1,119 \$ 1,334

-OPEB Expense - For the fiscal year ended June 30, 2023, the Tennessee Housing Development Agency recognized negative OPEB expense of \$248 thousand.
+OPEB expense - For the fiscal year ended June 30, 2023, the Tennessee Housing Development Agency recognized negative OPEB expense of \$248 thousand.

-Deferred outflows of resources and deferred inflows of resources - For the fiscal year ended June, 30, 2023, Tennessee Housing Development Agency reported deferred outflows of resources and
+Deferred outflows of resources and deferred inflows of resources - For the fiscal year ended June 30, 2023, Tennessee Housing Development Agency reported deferred outflows of resources and deferred inflows of resources related to OPEB paid by the EGOP from the following sources (expressed in thousands):

-Deferred Outflows of Resources Infl Deferred Inflows of Resources Differences between actual and expected experience \$ - \$ 103 Changes of assumptions Net difference between actual and 56 246 projected investment earnings 66 - Changes in proportion and differences between benefits paid and proportionate share of benefits paid.
-Contributions subsequent to the measurement - 993 date 127 Total \$ 249 \$ 1,343
+ferred lows of ferred ows of Reso ources Res ources Differences between actual and expected experience \$ \$ 103 Changes of assumptions 56 247 Net difference between actual and projected investment earnings 66 - Changes in proportion and differences between benefits paid and proportionate share of benefits paid - 993 Contributions subsequent to the measurement date 127 Total \$ 249 \$ 1,343